Web scraping with Scrapy 101

 }

-Our goal with this scraper is to extract the same data from each article that we scraped in the previous section: URL, title, and rank.
-The difference is that now we will define a set of rules for the scraper to follow when crawling through the website.
-For example, we will define a rule to tell the scraper where it can find the correct links to paginate through the HN content.
+Our goal now is to extract the same data from each article we scraped before: URL, title, and rank.
+This time, though, we’ll set up rules for the scraper to follow as it navigates through the website.
+For example, we'll define a rule to tell the scraper how to find the right links to move through the pages of HackerNews.

-With this in mind, that’s what the final code for our use case will look like:
+Here’s what the final code will look like:

 # spiders/hackernews_crawl.py